-Figure 1.
+• Figure 1.
 Model 85 Data Flow Diagram and System Statistics

+Feature

-- The Universal Instruction Set includes the two storage protection instructions, plus the following subsets: Standard, Commercial, and Scientific. - one channel position on any other IBM System/360 channel.
-Only one Channel-to-Channel Adapter needed per connection; it counts as one - 1 Input/Output Control Units and devices are shown on the IBM System/360 Input/Output Configurator, Form A22-6823.
+A Channel to Channel Adapter option (one per 2600 channel) permits interconnection of two channels.
+One channel position can connect to one channel position on any other IBM System/360 channel.
+Only one Channel-to-Channel Adapter needed per connection; it counts as one control unit on each channel.

+‡ Input/Output Control Units and devices are shown on the IBM System/360 Input/Output Configurator, Form A22-6823.

-Figure 2.
+• Figure 2.
 System/360 Model 85 Configurator

 speed.
-Special consideration should be given to the information in "Byte-Oriented Operand Feature Times."
-Severe performance degradation may result when boundaries are unaligned.
-In addition, the System 360 Operating System Control Program continues to check for boundary alignment of operands passed in parameter lists, to its various modules.
+Severe performance degradation may result when operand boundaries are unaligned.
+In addition, the System/360 Operating System Control Program continues to check for boundary alignment of operands passed in parameter lists to its various modules.
 Violation causes termination.